mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

   With inexpensive EU hosting (for example [Hetzner Storage Share](https://www.hetzner.com/storage/storage-share), or [the good cloud](https://thegood.cloud/), a local Dutch providers) it is one of the most compelling ways to keep your data in Europe while still enjoying a reasonably modern collaboration experience.

   It lacks e2e encryption, but for many use cases I think it provides a good trade‑off between privacy, convenience, and sovereignty.
 This fits also in the next section, as Nextcloud works well as a file storage and sync solution.

+- [**mailbox.org**](https://mailbox.org/en) is a German email provider that has grown into a full workspace, with Mail, Calendar, Drive, Meet and Office tools in one place.
+All data is stored in their own data centres in Berlin, powered by renewable energy and protected under strict German and EU privacy laws, with end‑to‑end encrypted email, encrypted cloud storage, and GDPR‑compliant video conferencing.

+  I have not tested it personally, but it seems a solid option that is worth considering, and the pricing is quite reasonable.

 - [**Infomaniak’s KSuite**](https://www.infomaniak.com/en/ksuite) seems also a very interesting “European Google Workspace clone”: they have [kDrive for storage](https://www.infomaniak.com/en/ksuite/kdrive) that also allows for online document editing, e-mail, calendars, chat and more, all on a Swiss, privacy‑focused cloud.